cau-se/theodolite/docs/installation.md

 ### Exposing Grafana

 Per default, Theodolite exposes a Grafana instance as NodePort at port `31199`.
-This can configured by setting `grafana.service.nodePort`.
+This can configured by setting `kube-prometheus-stack.grafana.service.nodePort`.

 ### Additional Kubernetes cluster metrics